Todd C. Ream

 Previously, he served on college and university campuses in residence life, student support services, honors programs, and as a chief student development officer.

-Todd is the author or editor of nineteen books and is presently writing The Academic Vocation (under contract with Oxford University Press) and Hesburgh of Notre Dame: An American Prophet (1957-1972) (under contract with Catholic University Press of America).
+Todd is the author or editor of nineteen books and is presently writing The Academic Vocation (under contract with Oxford University Press) and Hesburgh of Notre Dame: An American Prophet (1957-1972) (under contract with Catholic University of America Press).

 Todd has also contributed over 200 articles, editorials, interviews, and reviews to a wide variety of journals, magazines, and newspapers including: About Campus; America; Christianity TodayCruxFirst Things; the Fort Wayne Journal Gazette; the Hedgehog Review; the Heythrop JournalInside Higher EdModern Theology; the National Catholic ReporterNew BlackfriarsNotre Dame Magazine; the Review of Higher Education; and Teachers College Record.